Σ-algebra: Separable σ-algebras

 A separable measure space has a natural pseudometric that renders it separable as a pseudometric space.
 The distance between two sets is defined as the measure of the symmetric difference of the two sets.
-Note that the symmetric difference of two distinct sets can have measure zero; hence the pseudometric as defined above need not to be a true metric.
+The symmetric difference of two distinct sets can have measure zero; hence the pseudometric as defined above need not be a true metric.
 However, if sets whose symmetric difference has measure zero are identified into a single equivalence class, the resulting quotient set can be properly metrized by the induced metric.
 If the measure space is separable, it can be shown that the corresponding metric space is, too.